Gokul-Nkp/chaos-microservice/README.md

 https://github.com/microservices-demo/microservices-demo
 ##
 ## Pre-requisites
 Create a Kubernetes linux cluster.
-For instance, see these examples:
-AWS - KOPS

-Azure - Azure Container Service

-Google Cloud - Google Container Engine

 Install and configure kubectl to connect to the cluster
 ## Deploy Sock Shop